Pastries & Tarts | White Chocolate

 The base of these creamy dessert are choux pastry shells which are ideal for filling with any kind of cream, whipped cream, lemon curd, ice-cream...

 The process is simple once you know all the steps and follow them.

-- First cook water, butter and a pinch of salt until boiling, then add flour at once, stir with a wooden spoon until a dough forms.
+- First cook WATER, BUTTER and a pinch of SALT until it start to simmer, then add PLAIN FLOUR at once, stir with a wooden spoon until a dough forms.
 Transfer the dough into a heatproof bowl and cool slightly.

 - Whisk eggs in one bowl.
 This way you can control how much of them you add - as this is the crucial part of the making perfect dough.
 If you add too many eggs, the dough will be too liquid and you'll have trouble piping it, and the pastries will have trouble puffing in the oven.

-We suggest you to read our guide for making choux pastry with detailed description, photos and many useful tip.
+We suggest you to read our CHOUX PASTRY MAKING GUIDE with detailed description, photos and many useful tips.
 By following it you will every time get a perfect choux pastry puffs.

 Shaping & Baking puffs

 Once your dough is whipped up, it's time for baking the puffs.
-For shaping puffs, the best is to use piping bag fitted with star tip or in the case you don't have one, use zip-top bag with corner cut-off.
+For shaping puffs, use piping bag fitted with star tip or in the case you don't have one, use zip-top bag with corner cut-off.